DominikNeumaier/TutoredProject/Documentation.md

 - Downloading the code base and building
     - Use sudo apt-get install ros-jazzy-turtlebot3-description instead of foxxy
     - src Pfad angepast zu ros update wo jazzy nun liegt und jazzy ergänzt

+# Trying to steer the pyshical TurtleBot

+Validation that the following set up works:

+- Ubuntu PC: 24.04 and ROS Jazzy
+- Ubuntu version TurtleBot: 22.04 and ROS Humble

+- Problem: TurtleBot has no IP adress, is not registered in the WLAN network.
+- Therefore not reachable via SSH
+- Robot is connected with Screen and keyboard, IP problem not resolvable